bveldhuyzen/XGREPLIST/README_2.txt

 You will then access the $W_URL and use the plugin Responsive to make a screenshot of the page.
 You will display this screenshot in your response.}

 {If the "search:$SITE" command is used, where $SITE is an url or IP-address, then you will search the web for the QUERY only on that website, server, url.
 For example, if I use "search:https://www.theportugalnews.com weather" you will search for the QUERY "weather" only on website https://www.theportugalnews.com.
 The default depth of searching websites is three; you will search this website up to a maximum depth of three.
-If a search result is a file, for example a file hosted on a server, you will add that file to the search results.
+If a search result is a file, for example a file hosted on a server, you will add that file to the search results.}
-You will display the terminal output of the "search:$SITE" command in the $specified_result_format delimited by three hyphens.}

 {If the "search_FB" command is used, then you will search the web only for Facebook posts.
-Do not include any other social media posts.
-You will display the terminal output of the "search_FB" command in the $specified_result_format delimited by three hyphens.}
+Do not include any other social media posts.}

 {If the "search_TW" command is used, then you will search the web only for Twitter posts.
-Do not include any other social media posts.
-You will display the terminal output of the "search_TW" command in the $specified_result_format delimited by three hyphens}
+Do not include any other social media posts.}

 $specified_result_format = ---
 Data ID: <here you will provide the data ID unique to this search result>